 2.0 Background

 In keeping with the Government of Canada’s Action Plan on Open Government, the Open Information Portal is intended to simplify access to a range of government information.
-The Government of Canada creates and publishe a wide range of digital information products in a variety of formats (i.e. documents, presentations, white papers, speeches, photographs); however these assets are made publically available via various disparate silos.
+The Government of Canada creates and publishes a wide range of digital information products in a variety of formats (i.e. documents, presentations, white papers, speeches, photographs); however, these assets are made publically available via various disparate silos.
 The Open Information Portal will consolidate these assets and enable cross-searching and cross-browsing over the distributed resources found in these various libraries and catalogues throughout the Government of Canada.
 Once fully deployed, the intention is that the portal will act as a central access point to electronically available information assets created and published by the Government of Canada.

 In order to provide access to all collections throughout the Government of Canada, it is necessary to integrate the different technical systems in a phased approach.
 The creation of the Open Information Portal will be completed in three phases :